 - 2 teaspoons dried oregano

-- 3 pounds ground turkey I use one pound extra lean and one pound regular
+- 3 pounds ground turkey I use 1 1/2 pounds extra lean and 1 1/2 pounds regular ground turkey.

 - 1 bay leaf